ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Similar to, or perhaps the same as Verification Key Identification, the profile may wish to specify how Endorsements are to be identified.
 However note that Endorsement Identification is optional, where as key identification is not.

+### Freshness

+Just about every use case will require some means of knowing the EAT is recent enough and not a replay of an old token.
+The profile should describe how freshness is achieved.
+The section on Freshness in {{RATS-Architecture}} describes some of the possible solutions to achieve this.

 ### Required Claims